List of contents:

 Adding multiple audio tracks to your videos opens up a world of possibilities.
 You can make your video available for as wide range of people as possible, or cater to the specific needs of your users.
 Subtitles are important, but sometimes they are not enough.

 Whether you want to include various language speakers, add a curated commentary to your short film, or even provide your music students with various layers of a song, that’s where multiple audio tracks come into play.

 How to Encode Multiple Audio Tracks

 In order to stream a video with multiple audio tracks, you will need to encode it prior to hosting it anywhere.
-There are various services and software that will help you do so.
 We recommend using the free and open-source tool FFmpeg.

-The fact that FFmpeg works from a command line instead of having an interface of its own, can be quite intimidating, but there's no need to worry.
+The fact that FFmpeg works from a command line instead of having an interface of its own can be quite intimidating, but there’s no need to worry.
 It is truly powerful and best of its kind.
-Moreover, it is backed by a huge community of devote users eager to help and provide guides for just about anything.
+With the right command, which we will provide you with in this guide, you can do just about anything.
+And for any other needs, FFmpeg is backed by a huge community of devote users eager to help.

 - Prepare both your video file and all your audio files into a single folder.